FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-bad_cow' caption='incorrect copy on write' %}

 The highlighted lines {::comment} how? {:/comment} contain a subtle race condition.
-The `if` statement at _position 1_ is checking the value of an atomic count to see if it is `1`.
+The `if` statement at line 16 is checking the value of an atomic count to see if it is `1`.
 The `else` statement handles the case where it is not `1`.
-Within the else statement the count is decremented at _position 2_.
+Within the else statement the count is decremented at line 19.
 The problem is that if decrementing the count results in a value of `0` then the object stored in `object_m` should be deleted.
 The code fails to check for this case, and so an object may be leaked.

 The initial test to see if the count was `1` isn't sufficient, between that check and when the count is decremented another thread may have released ownership and decremented the count leaving this object instance as the sole owner.

-The fix is to test atomically with the decrement in the same statement, see _position 3_.
+The fix is to test atomically with the decrement in the same statement, line 19.
 The correct code is shown in shown below:

 {% include code.md name='05-correct_cow' caption='correct copy on write' %}